yoo2001818/linsql/DESIGN.md

 Subquerys, however, has a lot of potential for optimization.
 We can perform materialization, converision to join, or just eliminate them.

+#### Materialization of subquery
+Is the subquery independent from the rest of the queries?
+If so, we can just materialize the table and use it from the cache.

+To get dependency, iterate through subquery AST and find any table from parent query.
+If nothing is found, add materialization.

+However, if subquery's result is being joined to other table, it may be beneficial to forcefully insert 'order by' into the subquery, to allow lookups.

+#### Optimizing exists / single column query
+Single column query / exists may be converted to joins.
+Especially exists - it just has to be converted to JOIN with LIMIT 1.
+Single column query can also be converted to joins.

+#### Aggregation after join / before join

+### Calculate join dependency graph

+### Calculate cost between tables

+### Getting optimal join path

+### Constructing physical iterators